shivangijain827/python-projects/web-maps/READ.md

-This is a qorld map in which i have represented the volcanos eruptions and population of every country. at right hand side . we have checkbox menu. where we can selsect the icon to show volcano only or population only , or you want to see both of them together
+This is a world map in which i have represented the volcanoes eruptions and population of every country. at right hand side . we have checkbox menu. where we can selsect the icon to show volcano only or population only , or you want to see both of them together

 there are conditions .